On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Discussion

 \section{Discussion}

-\textbf{ACE Prevents Collapse at High Guidance Scales.} High guidance scales ($\omega > 1$) are crucial for generating high-quality molecules but are also where the risk of path collapse is highest.
+\textbf{ACE Prevents Collapse at High Guidance Scales.} High guidance scales ($\omega > 1$) are crucial for generating high-affinity molecules but are also where the risk of path collapse is highest.
 Our results make this trade-off explicit.
-As shown in Tables~\ref{tab:two_pockets} and~\ref{tab:crossdock}, ACE maintains near-perfect validity (96.7--100\%) and improves docking scores from $-5.12$ ($\omega{=}1.1$) to \textbf{$-5.72$} ($\omega{=}1.3$) as $\omega$ increases.
-In contrast, the FKC baseline, which uses a constant exponent, suffers catastrophic path collapse: its validity plummets to 78.1\% and its docking score to $-2.20$ at $\omega{=}1.4$; qualitatively, in Fig.~\ref{fig:flexibleposescaffolddecortaion}, the generated molecules are fragmented and chemically invalid.
-On \textsc{CrossDock-SBDD}, ACE attains its best mean at \textbf{$\omega{=}1.2$} ($-5.04$) with 100\% validity and 100\% OSR, whereas FKC exhibits weaker means and lower OSR (30--50\%).
+As shown in Tables~\ref{tab:mainresult} and~\ref{tab:secondresult}, ACE prevents path collapse across all tested configurations, enabling performance to scale with guidance weight.
+At $\omega{=}1.4$, ACE reaches an average Vina score of $-7.10$ kcal/mol.
+In contrast, the FKC baseline suffers from catastrophic collapse: at $\omega{=}1.4$, its success rate drops (OSR 0.4), docking scores plateau ($-6.24$), and drug-likeness degrades (QED $0.44$ vs. $0.53$ for ACE).